AccidentalThought/TheoreticalNeuroscience/README.md

 Implementing of solutions is done in python *.py files, discussion and mathematical derivation are written in *.ipynb files (because of the math support).

 ## ToDo
-* Problem c2p2 gives weird result
+* Problem c2p2 gives weird result Not sure where is the problem
-* Problem c2p6 wrong mathematical result
+* Problem cpp6 - would be nice make animation of L_t(t)

+## Done
+* chapter 1 - whole
+* chapter 2 - 1, 3, 4, 5

 ## Notes